Kaala (2018 film): Plot

-Hari threatens the people in Dharavi by creating problems, but Kaala encourages the people to protest against the government in order to give up the scheme.
+Hari threatens the people in Dharavi by creating problems, but Kaala encourages the people to protest against the government to give up the scheme.
 Kaala and his people campaign through social media, and within two weeks, the State government cancels Hari's "Clean Mumbai Initiative."
-Humiliated, Hari creates a curfew in Dharavi with the aid of SP Pankaj Patil.
-Along with some policemen and Hari's right-hand man, Inspector Sunil, they raid the area.
-Kaala, his younger son Lenin, daughter-in-law Puyal, and brother-in-law Vaaliyappan also fight alongside him against Hari's henchmen and the police.
-The police believe Kaala is dead after his chawl is set ablaze.
+Humiliated, Hari created a curfew in Dharavi with the aid of SP Pankaj Patil.
+Along with some cops and Hari's right-hand man, Inspector Sunil, they raid the area.
+Kaala and his younger son, Lenin, daughter-in-law, Puyal, and his brother-in-law, Vaaliyappan, fight alongside him against Hari's henchmen and the police.
+The police believe Kaala is dead after henchmen set his chawl ablaze.

-Pankaj gets arrested after a video taken by a reporter named Praveen during the curfew provides evidence that the henchmen were brought into Dharavi to create problems with police's support.
-They inform the media, but the people of Dharavi deny the news of his death.
-Hari again enters Dharavi at a function for constructing a new building.
-Here, he begins to hallucinate Kaala's appearance among the crowd and behaves erratically.
-He is then killed by the people of Dharavi in a riot, and the government again cancels the scheme.
-With Dharavi's success, many slums start to follow Kaala's way of protest to protect their neighborhood, irrespective of their illegal occupation of lands.
+Pankaj gets arrested after a video taken by a reporter named Praveen during the curfew provides evidence that Hari brought the henchmen into Dharavi to create problems with the police's support.
+They inform the media, but the people of Dharavi deny the news of Kaala's death.
+Hari again enters Dharavi at a function for constructing a new building, where he begins to hallucinate Kaala's appearance among the crowd and behaves erratically.
+The people of Dharavi kill Hari in a riot, and the government again cancels the scheme.
+With Dharavi's success, many slums start to follow Kaala's way of protest to protect their neighbourhood irrespective of their illegal occupation of lands.

 Cast

+The cast of the film has been listed below: